jestland/infantVision/README.md

 ## Citation

-If you think this project is helpful for your research, please cite our paper:
+If you find this project useful for your research, please consider citing our paper:

 ```bibtex
 @misc{yu2025toddlersactivegazebehavior,